 Understanding your French train ticket

-When you buy French train tickets on Loco2 the rail operator (SNCF) in Euros, issues tickets in French.
+When you buy French train tickets on Loco2 the rail operator (SNCF), issues tickets in French.
 We've created a guide in English to make it easier to understand your tickets.

 IN THIS ARTICLE